-Source: PGIM Quantitative Solutions as of 12/31/2023.
+Source: PGIM Quantitative Solutions as of 30-Sep-2024.
 Forecasts may not be achieved and are not a guarantee or reliable indicator of future results.

-Our Capital Market Assumptions for Global Fixed Income assets have moved materially higher over the past two years, coincident with the significant increase in global interest rates.
-As of December 31, 2023 the amount of negative-yielding debt remaining in the Bloomberg Global Aggregate Index had fallen to just \$444 billion, a decline from \$11.3 trillion at the end of 2021 and \$17.8 trillion at the end of 2020.
+Our Capital Market Assumptions for Global Fixed Income assets have moved materially higher over the past three years, coincident with the significant increase in global interest rates.
+During the first quarter of 2024 the amount of negative-yielding debt remaining in the Bloomberg Global Aggregate Index fell to zero for the first time since 2010, a decline from \$11.3 trillion at the end of 2021 and \$17.8 trillion at the end of 2020.